d4rk0wl/torghost/readme.md

-THIS TOOL IS FOR KALI LINUX AND BUILD ON PYTHON 2.7 (wont work on windows and python 3.x)
+This version is forked to work on Ubuntu 18, utilizing Python 2.7

 -----------------INSTALL ----------------------------------------------------------------

-clone to the repo or download the files, open the directory and follow the commands
+clone to the repo or download the files, open the directory and follow the commands.
+If errors occur during first use, reboot the system and try again.

 	# chmod +x install.sh
 	# ./install.sh